galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 ### Characteristics of SIGs

-* Primarily focused on community development: as distinct from the more technical issues managed by WGs.
+* Often focused on community development (distinct from the more technical issues managed by WGs)
 * Self-regulated, which includes organising meetings, developing training material and tools, maintaining the Hub pages, and choosing a representative for the GCB
 * Dependent on community needs, SIGs are easy to form and dissolve for ongoing recognition, easy to create and to dissolve, can be transient